Craig Ellwood: Personal life

-Elwood's first wife was Faith Irene Walker, known as "Bobbie".
-In 1949 he married actress Gloria Henry.
-They had three children, including designer Erin Ellwood, and divorced in 1977.
-He then married Anita Eubank and moved to Pergine Valdarno, Italy.
-After his divorce from Eubank, he and his fourth wife, Leslie Hyland Ellwood, had a daughter.
+Elwood's first wife was Faith Irene "Bobbie" Walker.
+In 1949, he married actress Gloria Henry, and they had three children named Jeffrey, Adam, and Erin; the latter also became a designer.
+The two divorced in 1977.
+He then married Anita Eubank and moved to Pergine Valdarno.
+After his divorce from Eubank, he and his fourth wife Leslie Hyland had a daughter.

+Craig Ellwood was a colorful personality.
+"The cars he drove, the clothes he wore, the women he dated, the cigarettes he smoked: Craig Ellwood was conspicuous wherever he went."
+(Boyd, Michael, Erin Ellwood, co-editor, photography by Richard Powers, p.
+233.)

 Death

-Ellwood died on May 30, 1992, in Pergine Valdarno; he was 70 years old.
+Ellwood died at the age of 70 in Pergine Valdarno on May 30, 1992.